 – A onesie is great for indoor sleep-wear.
 Look for a light, soft and sweat-wicking material.

 Toddlers– A onesie for toddlers is not easy to get your hands on, since they usually only go up to 2 years old in size.
 But if possible, they are excellent for small children who move a lot during their sleep.

 – Alternatively, a body and tights can be used.
 Then your child will not have a bare tummy or feet.

 Older children– A two-piece outfit is great for older children, but look for a material that keeps your child both warm and dry.
 Even older children sometimes kick off the covers during the night.

 – Remember socks.
 If your child takes them off in their sleep, that is ok.

 Elise Haubjerg Winther is a nurse who has worked with children’s health and well-being for more than 20 years.
 In addition, she is a mum to two children herself.

-Organic merino wool from DILLINGAt DILLING we have more than 100 years’ experience with manufacturing wool underwear for all members of the family.
-We are a family-owned company that takes pride in manufacturing underwear that is sustainable, durable and comfortable to wear.
-The products are all dyed at our own eco-friendly dyehouse in Denmark.
+Organic merino wool from DILLINGAt DILLING we have more than 100 years experience with manufacturing wool underwear for all members of the family.
+We are a family-owned company that takes pride in manufacturing underwear that sustainable, durable, and comfortable to wear.
+Our products are all dyed at our own eco-friendly dyehouse in Denmark.